 A percentage of patients with Wernicke's encephalopathy develop Korsakoff's syndrome.
 Only 20% of such patients recover completely, and a significant number require long-term care.

-One study suggested that the development of Korsakoff's syndrome may depend on the degree of alcohol-related neurotoxicity that occurs before thiamine prevention is instituted.
+The development of Korsakoff's syndrome may depend in part on the degree of alcohol-related neurotoxicity that occurs before thiamine prevention is instituted, but other dietary deficiencies and the direct neurotoxic effect of alcohol may play a part.

 - Korsakoff's syndrome can develop in untreated or undertreated Wernicke's encephalopathy.